ds-pokemon-hacking/ds-pokemon-hacking.github.io/Gen4/HGSS/Editing Town Map/editing-town-map.md

 [0x19]  60 00      18 01       23      FF      0A    06    00     00     22       00       00         00       // national park / gate is pokeathlon dome
 [0x1A]  7C 00      1E 00       21      FF      1C    07    00     00     21       00       00         00       // victory road / gate is route 26
 ```
 Every city gets an ``entry2`` field filled out.
-Every in this at some point gets an ``entry1`` field.
+All the entries get an ``entry1`` field.
 I do not know much about these--I just use the existing ones in an effort not to renovate anything that doesn't need renovated.

 How do we interpret the ``redX``, ``redY``, ``grayX``, and ``grayY`` fields?